-<mode>(num)</mode> Bearer/teleservice 0 Voice 1 Data 2 Fax 3 Voice followed by data, voice mode (only in connection with single numbering scheme $\mathtt{AT}+\mathtt{CSNS}$) 4 Alternating voice/data, voice mode (only in connection with single numbering scheme AT+CSNS) 5 Alternating voice/fax, voice mode (only in connection with single numbering scheme $\mathtt{AT}+\mathtt{CSNS}$) 6 Voice followed by data, data mode (only in connection with single numbering scheme $\mathtt{AT+CSNS}$) 7 Alternating voice/data, data mode (only in connection with single numbering scheme AT+CSNS) 8 Alternating voice/fax, fax mode (only in connection with single numbering scheme $\mathtt{AT}+\mathtt{CSNS}$)
+6 Terminating: The call is not active anymore, but inband information is still available.
+7 Dropped: The call has been suspended by the network, but may be resumed later. <mode>(num)</mode> Bearer/teleservice 0 Voice 1 Data 2 Fax 3 Voice followed by data, voice mode (only in connection with single numbering scheme AT+CSNS) 4 Alternating voice/data, voice mode (only in connection with single numbering scheme AT+CSNS) 5 Alternating voice/fax, voice mode (only in connection with single numbering scheme AT+CSNS) 6 Voice followed by data, data mode (only in connection with single numbering scheme AT+CSNS) 7 Alternating voice/data, data mode (only in connection with single numbering scheme AT+CSNS) 8 Alternating voice/fax, fax mode (only in connection with single numbering scheme AT+CSNS) 9 Unknown

-<mpty>(n</mpty> um) ----------------- -----

-Call is not one of multiparty (conference) call parties

-Call is one of multiparty (conference) call parties
+<mpty>("am)</mpty> 0 Call is not one of multiparty (conference) call parties 1 Call is one of multiparty (conference) call parties

-<traffic channel assigned> (num)

-0 No traffic channel assigned.
+<traffic channel<="" pre=""></traffic> assigned>""" 0 No traffic channel assigned.
 Transmission of DTMF tones not possible.

-Traffic channel is assigned and the progress indicator IE has been received (call setup) or a voice connection has an active state.
+1 Traffic channel is assigned and the progress indicator IE has been received (call setup) or a voice connection has an active state.
 The parameter indicates that the audio path is activated.
 DTMF tones can be sent with AT+VTS.